 Some cleanses can cause individuals to lose weight from water and stool weight.
 This, in turn, lowers total body weight and indicative of true fat loss.
 Cleanses can also be very dangerous with risks of dehydration or electrolyte imbalance, too.

-Really, so-called cleanses to remove toxins are unnecessary.
-Besides, the body is already uniquely fine-tuned to detoxify and excrete toxins thanks to the kidneys, liver, and other organs.
+Really, so-called cleanses to remove toxins are useless.
+The body is already uniquely fine-tuned to detoxify and excrete toxins thanks to the kidneys, liver, and other organs.

-The HCG Diet is one of the most popular.
+One of the most popular hormonal diets is the HCG Diet.
 HCG stands for human chorionic gonadotropin, which is a hormone present at high levels in early pregnancy.
 It can be detected in maternal blood and urine and is the foundation of many pregnancy tests.

 The Tongue Patch Diet is also extreme, as a hard plastic mesh is surgically sewn onto the tongue.
 The theory is to inflict pain if trying to eat solid food, thus deterring from eating.
 Instead, followers drink an 800-calorie liquid diet in hopes to lose 20 pounds.